opensorcerer20/quizapp/README.md

     -   [ ] quickly: use redux for deck list state
     -   [ ] use white overlay for dark theme to indicate height (instead of shadows)
     -   [ ] decklistmenu and deckrenamemodal need to include quizmodal and basebg3

     -   [ ] file help
         - [ ] animation when changing help pages
         - [ ] swipe between help pages

-    -   [ ] MW an issue: causes card to go bigger at bottom
+    -   [ ] the "MW" shows a card goes bigger at bottom
     -   [ ] theme does not respond to very first click with no setting, so no default is set upon launch
     -   [ ] pressing android back button on new deck discards form
     -   [ ] color blind mode (ouch)